faimberx/iGrow-IoT-Knowledge-Management-System/README.md

-# iGrow Iot Knowledge Management System
+# iGrow IoT Knowledge Management System

 Run your database like Xampp or etc